Johann Georg Schlosser: Life

 Johann Georg Schlosser was born in Frankfurt, the son of Carl Erasmus Schlosser (1696–1773), a lawyer and member of the city council of Frankfurt who came from an influential Protestant family, and Susanna Maria (1703–1789), née Orth, who came from a well-known merchant family.
-He had a brother, Hieronymus Peter, who, like his father, became a local politician.
+He had a brother, Hieronymus Peter (1735–1797), who, like his father, became a local politician.

 During his school years, Schlosser showed an interest in classical languages and contemporary literature.
 In 1758, he began studying law at the University of Jena, later continuing his studies at the University of Altdorf.
 After he completed his studies in 1762, he returned to his hometown to become an attorney-at-law.

 In 1766, he began working as a secretary for Frederick Eugen von Württemberg, who would later become the Duke of Württemberg, in Treptow an der Rega in Pomerania (now: Trzebiatów, Poland), where the latter was stationed as the general of a Prussian regiment.

 In 1769, Schlosser returned to Frankfurt.
 In 1771, he published his first political and philosophical essays.
-His proposols stood in contrast to those advocated by the state and the church at the time, therefore making him well-known among the country's enlightened intellectuals.
+His proposals stood in contrast to those advocated by the state and the church at the time, therefore making him well known among the country's enlightened intellectuals.

 In 1773, he moved to Emmendingen, where he continued to publish his political and philosophical proposals, while working as civil servant at the Margraviate of Baden in Karlsruhe.
 In 1774, Schlosser began working at the Magraviate of Hochberg, where he was particularly committed to social and agricultural reforms.
 He also promoted mining and supported the construction of factories.
 In his reform efforts, he was frequently at odds with his sovereign, Margrave Karl Friedrich of Baden, and his government in Karlsruhe.

 Shortly before moving to Emmendingen, Schlosser married Cornelia Goethe.
 The marriage was happy at first.
 However, Cornelia, who had received the same classical education as her brother, soon felt trapped in the small, provincial town of Emmendingen and in the role expected of her as a housewife and mother.
 On 28 December 1774 their first daughter, Maria Anne Louise, nicknamed Lulu, was born.
 Cornelia was in poor health following complications while giving birth.
 On 10 May 1777 their second daughter, Catharina Elisabeth Julie, nicknamed Juliette, was born.
 Cornelia died only four weeks later, on 8 June 1777, at the age of only 26.